• English

 2. Listen a lot to how native speakers speak to improve your Spanish pronunciation.
 Watching movies or listening to podcasts in their original language will help you to appreciate the subtleties of the spoken language and assimilate them into your pronunciation.

-3. Put into practice what you learn in your intensive Spanish classes.
+3. Put into practice what you learn in your intensive Spanish courses in Spain.
 Don’t worry if you make mistakes and don’t be afraid of being ridicule or not being understood.

 4. Read out loud.
 This exercise will also help you lose your fear of public speaking and improve your Spanish pronunciation.